 - The --profile option overrides the defaultConfigurationProfile in the XML configuration.
 This means that you can specify multiple profiles in the XML configuration and run T3Q using another existing profile without the need to change the XML configuration.
 If the profile specified on the command-line does not exist, T3Q will automatically fall back to the default profile provided in the main section of XML configuration.
 In turn, if this default profile does not exist as well, T3Q will fall back to the implicit all profile.
-If the configuration profile name contains any empty spaces, they need to be escaped or the profile name needs to be enclosed in quotation marks, depending on the environment. - The -format option (newly introduced in v0.4.2) enables the code formatting feature (see below), which had to be enabled by a configuration entry in the configuration profile in previous versions.
+If the configuration profile name contains any empty spaces, they need to be escaped or the profile name needs to be enclosed in quotation marks, depending on the environment. - The --format option (newly introduced in v0.4.2) enables the code formatting feature (see below), which had to be enabled by a configuration entry in the configuration profile in previous versions.
 That configuration entry is now superseded by the command line option, although the output path where the formatted output is to be placed still needs to be specified in the configuration profile (this may also be superseded by a command line argument for convenience in future releases). - The --verbosity option (also newly introduced in v0.4.2) regulates the verbosity level of the output messages based on their type.
 The possible values are ERROR, WARNING and INFORMATION (in an ascending inclusive order, meaning that when INFORMATION is selected, the output will include both ERROR and WARNING verbosity level messages as well).
 INFORMATION is the default setting.
 More information about the message types is available in the next section.

-- The --local-dependencies option (newly introduced in v2.0.0b23) enables the generation of local-dependencies.
-Currently, when the feature is activated, the other checks are deactivated.
-The location of the generated output can be specified with the dependencyOutputPath in the configuration profile (DOCUMENTATION by default).
-The output path can also be overridden by the command line argument for the --output-path option. - The --output-path option (newly introduced in v1.0.1) makes it possible to supply the output path at the command line interface (overriding the profile setting).
-If affects only the code formatting feature and if it is not used, this option is simply ignored.
+• The --output-path option (newly introduced in v1.0.1) makes it possible to supply the output path at the command line interface (overriding the profile setting).
+If affects only the code formatting feature and if it is not used, this optionr is simply ignored.
 It is added purely for convenience in case the same profile has to be used on different projects with different destination paths.